dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab2/README.md

 🔷 Examine the transformed application using service flows and back traces

-🏫**Class Note** - Please update the Tracking Spreadsheet upon completing this task.
+<aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task. </aside>

-### Modernize the Sample App
+## Review - Modernize the Sample App
+Duration: 3
 As we saw earlier, the sample application is a three-tiered application --> frontend, backend, database.

 For our lab, another version of the application exists that breaks out each of these backend services into separate services.
 By putting these services into Docker images, we gain the ability to deploy the service into modern platforms like Azure Kubernetes and Cloud managed services such as the ones from Azure shown below.

 ![image](img/lab4-app-architecture.png)

-### Lab Setup
-Refer to the picture below, here are the components for lab 2.
+The picture below shows how the components of the sample application interact with Dynatrace.

 ![image](img/lab2-setup.png)